nats-io/nats-java-vertx-client/README.md

           System.out.println("Fail to connect to NATS " + err.getMessage()));
 ```

+This code creates a NatsClient object, sets the Vert.x instance, and connects to a NATS server using the Vert.x Future
+interface to handle the asynchronous result.

+The first line creates a new NatsClient object using the create method and passing in a NatsOptions configuration
+object as a parameter.
+In this case, the configuration object is created by setting the Vert.x instance to use with
+the NATS client. vertx is an instance of the Vert.x class.
+The next few lines establish a connection to the NATS server using the connect method of the NatsClient object.
+This method returns a Future<Void> object, which represents the asynchronous result of the connection attempt.
+The onSuccess and onFailure methods of the Future object are then called to handle the result of the connection attempt.
+In this example, we're just printing a message to the console to indicate whether the connection succeeded or failed.

 ### Publishing

 Once connected, publishing is accomplished via one of three methods:

 1) With a subject and message body:

 ```java
     client
         .publish("subject", "hello world".getBytes(StandardCharsets.UTF_8))